BOILERPLATE VS VIBE CODING

 A boilerplate without AI tools is solid but slow.
 You get consistency and infrastructure, but you’re writing every feature manually.
 You have the foundation — just not the speed.

 Structured vibe coding on a production foundation gives you both.
 AI generates features at speed.
 The boilerplate’s patterns keep that code consistent.
 Quality gates catch drift before it compounds.
-This is the approach that scales.
+This is the approach that scales: speed from AI, consistency from a production-grade Next.js SaaS starter underneath it.

 If You’re Getting a Boilerplate, Here’s What Matters in 2026